fakhripraya/fetch-ai-icp/readme.md

    cd fetch-ai-agent/frontend
    ```

+2. Navigate to the fetch-ai-agent/frontend directory, create a .env file, and configure it using the values provided in the .env.example file.

+3. Update the following variables:

+   * `NEXT_PUBLIC_AGENT_API_URL` → set this to posting data to API URL(its get from fetch-ai-agent/backend)

 2. Install dependencies:

    ```bash
    npm install
    ```

-3. Start the development server:
+4. Start the development server:

    ```bash
    npm run dev